 Vasily Surikov – master of historical paintings

-Vasily Surikov was a Russian painter, master of large-scale historical paintings.
+Vasily Surikov was a great Russian painter, master of large-scale historical paintings.

 On December 11, 1868 Surikov went to St Petersburg but he couldn’t enter the Academy, and in May-July 1869 he studied at the St. Petersburg School of Drawing Society for the Encouragement of Artists.
 In the autumn of 1869 Vasily passed his exams and became a volunteer at the Academy of Arts, and a year later he became a pupil.

 In the summer of 1873 Surikov came to Krasnoyarsk and for some time he lived in Khakassia.
-In 1874 the artist gave Kuznetsov his picture Good Samaritan for which he received a small gold medal.
+You know, in 1874 the artist gave Kuznetsov his picture Good Samaritan for which he received a small gold medal.

 On November 4, 1875 Vasily graduated from the Academy.
-In 1877 the artist moved to Moscow but dreamed of returning to Krasnoyarsk.
+Two years later the artist moved to Moscow but he dreamed of returning to Krasnoyarsk.

 In 1881, Surikov became a member of the Association of Traveling Art Exhibitions.